Archive for January, 2009

 Should I wash my hair?
 I had planned to wash it, but now am squeezed for time.
 Must do the old silk groom and flat iron dirty hair trick.
 If ever get an award (like the first ever Black Box Awards) I will say in my speech, “I owe my career to the Chi Flat Iron.”

-The sweater I just HAD to wear had a big hole in the sleeve.
-I had planned to sew it.
-But now no time.
-I have a million sweaters, but you have to wear what feels right for that day, so I wore it anyway, and pushed up the sleeves.
+The perfect sweater I just HAD to wear had a big hole in the sleeve.
+How did that happen?
+No time now to sew it.
+I have a million sweaters, but you have to wear what feels right for the day, so I wore it anyway, and pushed up the sleeves to cover up the hole.
+Clothes have a vibe, and you have to have to right vibe.

 Took me a good ten minutes to get my new boots on.
 But HAD to wear those also.

 Did a partial makeup job.
-Must finish it on the subway.
-Hoped to have time to do it on the platform, as the fascinated stares of the other passengers as I put on mascara and make the mascara face make me cringe.
+Had to finish it on the subway.
+Hoped to have time to do it on the platform, as the fascinated stares of the other passengers as I put on mascara, and make the mascara face, make me cringe.
 I should put “applying mascara in a moving car” with the special skills my resume.

-I somehow never got around to working with the script, so read it on the the subway, after I put on the mascara.
+I somehow never got around to working with the script, so read it on the subway, after I put on the mascara.
+I am already off book when the train pulls into the station.

-I get there on time.
-With a torn sweater and blobby mascara.
+I AM ON TIME, with torn sweater and blobby mascara.

-“You don’t get it.
+I enter the waiting area and find that they have double booked the time slots and are running way behind.
+“Really?
+Fuck off.
 I could be sewing my sweater right now!”
 I think.
-“I busted my ass to get here on time and put mascara on in the subway!”
+“I busted my ass to get here on time.
+I put mascara on in the subway!”

 The Return of The Hatwoman